f-droid/fdroid-website/_docs/Building_a_Signing_Server.md

 disabled before the install process.
 For example, it is easy in many laptops to physically remove the WiFi card.
 Therefore, it makes sense to use a laptop that does not include an ethernet jack, which are usually not possible to remove.
-Otherwise, blacklisting all kernel modules related to neworking can suffice.
+Otherwise, blocklisting all kernel modules related to neworking can suffice.
 Since this machine is fully offline, the extra work of using an HSM is not as important, but it can't hurt to include it.